 Environmental and dynamic effects.
 Verify the design adequately accounted for the environmental conditions and dynamic effects associated with normal operations, maintenance, testing, and postulated accidents that could lead to loss of safety functions.

 Chemical protection.
-Verify the designagainst chemical risks produced from licensed material, facility conditions which affect the safety of licensed material, and hazardous chemicals produced from licensed material.
+Verify the design adequately protects against chemical risks produced from licensed material, facility conditions which affect the safety of licensed material, and hazardous chemicals produced from licensed material.

 Emergency capability.
 Verify the design provided emergency capabilities to maintain control of licensed material and hazardous chemicals produced from licensed material in case of an accident.
 Verify the evacuation of on-site personnel was considered and on-site emergency facilities and services that facilitate the use of available offsite services would be able to effectively provide support.